-Antti Saari is an assistant professor (tenure track) in the Tampere University Faculty of Education and Culture.
+Antti Saari is an associate professor (tenure track) in the Tampere University Faculty of Education and Culture.
 His main research interests include history and philosophy of education and curriculum studies.

 Saari’s research covers two main themes:

 The interfaces between expert knowledges and governing education, including how psychological and sociological discourses are translated into practices of evaluation, classroom management and the use of instructional technology.
 In particular, Saari has studied the psychological discourses of subjective well-being in the form of positive education and mindfulness, as well as the role of psychological theories and concepts of learning in governing education.